anthony-keogh/Azure-datascience-project-1/README.md

-This is a demo project to demonstrate how I would conduct a Data Science Project for a electric car company
+This is a demo project to highlight how I would conduct a Data Science Project for a electric car company
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ![Optional Text](../master/main-folder/static/img/data-science-logo.png)